 The end goal should be about what the espresso tastes like, not whether you have a wet or dry puck.

-Another way grinds may contribute to your espresso puck being wet is if they are inconsistently ground, with fine and coarse grinds.
+Another way grinds may contribute to your espresso puck being wet is if they are inconsistently ground, with fine and coarse grinds leading to uneven extraction.

 This will cause the water to run through the espresso grinds unevenly, causing channeling and back up which will result in a wet puck.
 Make sure you’re investing in a quality espresso grinder that can produce evenly ground beans.